kedacore/keda-docs/content/blog/announcing-http-add-on.md

 kubectl create -f -n $NAMESPACE myautoscaledapp.yaml
 ```

 The operator will pick up the CRD and, when it’s done installing and configuring, you’ll see a new `Service` (among other things!) that’s ready to route HTTP traffic to your Deployment.
-Send all of your HTTP to the Service, and the Deployment will scale!
+Send all of your HTTP to the Service, and the Deployment will begin autoscaling!

 ### Cleaning up